GenoML/old_genoml_site/docs/cli.md

   --model-file=model_file                 Path to the model file to save.
   --gwas-file=<gwas_file>                 Path to the GWAS file, if available.
   --cov-file=<cov_file>                   Path to the covariance file, if available.
-  --herit=<herit>                         Heritability estimate of phenotype between 0 and 1, if available.
   --addit-file=<addit_file>               Path to the additional file, if avialable.
   --n-cores=<n_cores>                     Number of cores to be allocated for computation [default: 1].
   --train-speed=<train_speed>             Training speed: (ALL, FAST, FURIOUS, BOOSTED).
 Run all models, only  the fastest models, run slightly slower models, or just run boosted models which usually perform best when using genotype data [default: BOOSTED].